MingLunHan/CIF-ColDec/README.md

 Supporting Information for Collaborative Decoding (ColDec) on CIF-based Speech Recognition.

 ### 1. Data
 Files in data directory are simulated session-level biasing phrases for test-clean and test-other, respectively.
-Note that all biasing lists are session-level, because the utterances in a test set shares the same biasing list.
+Note that all biasing lists are session-level, because each utterance in one test set shares the same biasing list.

 Details about LibriSpeech test sets and biasing lists are listed here: